-Built in 1836, the original John Deere home offers you an intimate glimpse of pioneer life.
-See how the Deere family raised eight children, and housed live-in apprentices, in their six room home.
-Explore the rooms as the Deere family would have known them, furnished with period household items that show how pioneers cooked, cleaned, bathed, and spent their few leisure hours.
+Tour the original John Deere family home and get an intimate glimpse of pioneer life in 1836.
+Explore rooms as the Deere family would have known them, furnished with household items that show how pioneers cooked, cleaned, bathed, and spent their leisure hours.

-Closed on Thanksgiving, Christmas Eve, Christmas Day, New Year’s Eve, New Year's Day, and Easter
+Closed New Year’s Day, July 4th, Thanksgiving, Christmas Eve, Christmas Day, and New Year’s Eve